 Event and Fundraising Activities

 The BENEVOLENT FUND is used to enable St James' to support named charities suggested by members of the congregation.
-We take up a collection for the Fund at each communion service and one charity is nominated for each collection.
-If you would like to suggest a charity which we might support in this way, then will you please let Peter Bounds have details of the name and purpose of the charity, and details as to where our contribution should be sent.
-The rota for charities to be supported from the Fund is agreed from time to time by the Steward Elders, and details of each charity being supported are recorded in the weekly notice sheet.
+If you would like to suggest a charity which we might support then will you please let a Steward Elder have details of the name and purpose of the charity, and details as to where our contribution should be sent.
+The rota for charities to be supported from the Fund is agreed periodically and details of each charity being supported are recorded in the weekly notice sheet.

 FAIR - We raised a total of £1578, many thanks to everyone for their help and support.

 collected for Oakleaf Family Counselling, to support bereaved

 children, was £147.14.

 HELP OUR GIRLS’ BRIGADE RAISE £125 IN 5 PENCE'S - as part of the Girls’ Brigades’ 125th anniversary celebrations each group were tasked with raising £125 for a charity of their choice .
 The girls of 18th Liverpool Company based at St James have chosen Cancer Research UK as their chosen charity and the aim is to raise £125 in 5 pence's!
 We cannot do it alone, so any donations of 5 pence's would be much appreciated!
 Please pass any donations to Amy, Jayne or Jan; we meet Thursday evenings 6.30-7.30 if you would like to drop them in.
 Thank you in advance.

 SHOW IN A WEEK - The team would like to thank everyone who